filakhtov/gentoo-use-docs/app-text/evince.md

 It is safe to disable the flag and should only be enabled if Nautilus file manager is used.

-### nsplugin
-Pass the `-Dbrowser_plugin=true` option to the meson build script.
-Build and install the `libevbrowserplugin` library that provides NPAPI (Netscape Plugin Application Programming Interface) plugin for displaying PDF documents inside of the browser.
-This extension can be used by the number of browsers, such as Basilisk, GNOME Web, Midori, Konqueror, etc. It is not supported by modern versions of Opera, Firefox or Chromium/Chrome.

-This flag can be safely disabled.

 ### postscript
 Pass the `-Dps=enabled` option to the meson build script.
 Build and install the `libpsdocument` library that uses the `libspectre` library to provide an ability to view documents in the Adobe PostScript format.